YoYo-XYZ/SPyH-FluidSim/README.md

 ![Python Version](https://img.shields.io/badge/python-3.9+-blue.svg)
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

-[cite_start]SPyH FluidSim is a lightweight, 2D fluid simulation package based on the Smoothed-Particle Hydrodynamics (SPH) method[cite: 1].
+SPyH FluidSim is a lightweight, 2D fluid simulation package based on the Smoothed-Particle Hydrodynamics (SPH) method.
 It's designed to be a straightforward tool for simulating and visualizing fluid dynamics.
 The project's full name is "SPyH FluidSim".